Anna8295/advice-generator-app/README.md

 generate a new piece of advice by clicking the button and the hover states for all interactive elements on the page.

-## Features

-- optimal layout for the app depending on their device's screen size

 ## Acknowledgements

  - [The design and idea are taken from: frontendmentor.io](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db)